microsoft/ML-For-Beginners/4-Classification/README.md

 "Getting Started with Classification" was written with ♥️ by [Cassie Breviu](https://www.twitter.com/cassieview) and [Jen Looper](https://www.twitter.com/jenlooper)

-The delicious recipes dataset was sourced from [Kaggle](https://www.kaggle.com/hoandan/asian-and-indian-cuisines)
+The delicious cuisines dataset was sourced from [Kaggle](https://www.kaggle.com/hoandan/asian-and-indian-cuisines)